 Because the demand for space outstrips the availability of space, the Artist Alley uses a lottery system to determine who can have space and in what order they get to choose their seat.
 To enter the lottery for a seat in the artist alley, you must have completed the artist alley registration form (either in person or online pre-Convention) and have submitted a valid Texas Sales Tax Permit to Texas Furry Fiesta.

-Friday: Signups for the lottery will begin at 9:30AM on Friday (90 minutes before the opening of artist alley).
-An artist may sign up until 10:30AM (30 minutes before the opening of artist alley).
+Friday: Signups for the lottery will begin 90 minutes before the opening of artist alley on Friday morning.
+An artist may sign up until 30 minutes before the opening of artist alley.
 At that time, a lottery will be conducted to determine who gets a seat (if needed) and in which order they will be seated.
 The artist must be present at that time to accept their seat, artist not present will be skipped.

-Saturday and Sunday: Signups for the lottery will be during the previous day and end at 6PM.
+Saturday and Sunday: Signups for the lottery will be during the previous day and end when the dealers room closes.
 To sign up, please visit the Artist Alley operations table.
-At 6PM, signups will be closed and a lottery will be held.
+When the dealers room closes, signups will be closed and a lottery will be held.
 The artist does not need to be present and the results will be posted in the Artist Alley area and on social media.
 At 9:30AM, artists that won a spot will need to be present in the artist alley for seat assignments.
 At that time, artists will be allowed to claim their spot based on the order they were selected in the lottery the previous night.
 Artists not present will be skipped.
-If an artist does not check in before 10AM, they forfeit their seat for the day and any unclaimed seats will be distributed through a last chance lottery held at 10AM of any artist wanting a space for the day.
+If an artist does not check in before the dealer room opens they forfeit their seat for the day and any unclaimed seats will be distributed through a last chance lottery held at that time of any artist wanting a space for the day.

 Sunday Special Condition: Any artist entering the lottery for space on Sunday who entered the lottery on Friday AND/OR Saturday and did not win a space on either day will be granted a space on Sunday prior to the Lottery drawing.
 Artists that failed to claim won space on Saturday or won space in the last chance lottery on Saturday do not qualify for this special rule.